 To pair with your formal patent leather shoes, we recommend wearing over-the-calf formal socks in black to match your trousers.
-Opt for socks made out of silk or a silk blend as wool or cotton are more appropriate for daytime wear.
+Opt for socks made of silk or a silk blend, as wool or cotton are more appropriate for daytime wear.

-Other optional white-tie formal accessories that can be worn to help finish your look include white gloves, top hat, a white lapel blossom or boutonniere, and a formal walking cane.
+Other optional white-tie formal accessories that can help finish your look include white gloves, a top hat, a white lapel blossom or boutonniere, and a formal walking cane.

-Being the most traditional and formal dress code, there are a lot of items that could make you look out of place at a white tie event.
-Remember, the idea of white-tie is to adhere to the rules set by the host, not to deviate to make a fashion statement.
-Here are some items we recommend avoiding all together at a white tie event:
+Being the most traditional and formal dress code, there are a lot of items that could make you look out of place at a white-tie event.
+Remember, the idea of white-tie is to adhere to the rules set by the host, not to deviate from making a fashion statement.
+Here are some items we recommend avoiding together at a white-tie event:

 - Regular business suit